openstack-archive/tripleo-docs/deploy-guide/source/features/custom_roles.rst

 With these provided roles, the user deploying the overcloud can generate a `roles_data.yaml` file that contains the roles they would like to use for the overcloud nodes.
-Additionally the user can manage their personal custom roles in a similar manor by storing the individual files in a directory and using the `tripleoclient` to generate their `roles_data.yaml`.
+Additionally the user can manage their personal custom roles in a similar manner by storing the individual files in a directory and using the `tripleoclient` to generate their `roles_data.yaml`.
 For example, a user can execute the following to create a `roles_data.yaml` containing only the `Controller` and `Compute` roles::